What Happens When a Church’s First Email Gets It Wrong

 We hope to see you again soon!

-Notice what this email does not do: it does not ask for anything.
-It is not providing membership info, event RSVP, or no donation link.
-It gives something useful and leaves the door open.
+It does not ask for anything.
+It is not providing membership info, event RSVP, or a donation link.

 The Biggest Mistakes Churches Make With Guest Emails